Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Navigate to the home page `http://localhost:5173/`

-- After 3 seconds you should see an error message displayed, because the API is not running
+- After 3 seconds you should see an error message displayed, because the API is not running.

+- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal

 ## Optional (Work in Progress - Unstable)